alexeygumirov/lofree-flow-fn-fix/README.md

 This method provides you ability to keep this config persistent on your Linux system.
 If you use Lofree via USB cable or via Bluetooth connection - this configuration fixes both.

-What is needed - to create a file in the `/etc/modprobe.d` directory and add an option to set for the keyboard.
-This option will be applied on every system boot.
+What is needed - to create a file in the `/etc/modprobe.d` directory and to set Fn mode for the keyboard.
-E.g. file name is `20_lofree_fn_mode_fix.conf`

 ```sh
 echo "options hid_apple fnmode=2" | sudo tee /etc/modprobe.d/20_lofree_fn_mode_fix.conf